EnterpriseDB/tpa/docs/src/INSTALL-repo.md

 First, you must install the various dependencies Python 3, Python venv, git, openvpn and patch.
-Installing from EDB repositories would would automatically install these. automatically along with the TPA packages.
+Installing from EDB repositories would would  install these automatically along with the TPA packages.

 Before you install TPA, you must install the required packages: